HingeAssembler/HINGE/README.md

 ### Pruning

 Currently pruning is only available for `Greedy`.
 For the initial layout graph, it keeps removing degree-1 nodes, for a certain number of iterations.
 Implemented in `prune.py`.
+One output is a graphml file which is the graph representation of the backbone.
+It can be analyzed and visualized, etc.

 ### Draft assembly